jueves

 perfume that give off all the Lydian maids...

-I was bound to her like a slave
+I was bound to her like a jolly slave

-Then she bid me to be a woman
+Presently she forced me to be a woman

-Now all her maidens comb my tangled and long hair
+Now all her maidens comb my long hair,

 singing along the chorus of women in thrall.